 BRB II/III, Rm.
-512 421 Curie Boulevard Philadelphia, PA 19104 Tel: 215-746-5560
+512, 421 Curie Boulevard

+Philadelphia, PA 19104 Tel: 215-746-5560 bstanger@upenn.edu

-Course Description: This tutorial course is designed to provide students with an in-depth knowledge of a specific topic in Cell and Molecular biology.
+Course Description: This tutorial course is designed to provide PhD students with an in-depth knowledge of a specific topic in Cell and Molecular biology.
 The tutorial can be used to enable students to become more deeply acquainted with the literature related to their field of interest or to expand on a topic that the student found interesting in one of their basic courses.

-Proposed schedule: Course will be offered in the Spring semester.
-Students will meet with the course director at the beginning and end of the semester, for course organization and oral presentations, respectively.
-Students will meet with their faculty mentors for 1-2 hours once a week, with additional hours spent on independent reading.
+Schedule: Course will be offered in the Spring semester.
+Students will meet with the course director and other students at the beginning and end of the semester, for course organization and oral presentations, respectively.
+Other than those two meetings, students will meet with their faculty mentors for 1-2 hours once a week, with additional hours spent on independent reading.